bichan17/hawthorne/README.md

 # Hawthorne

-Base grunt project for front-end web development.
+Base grunt project for larger scale front-end web development.

 ### What It Does